-- 17. The third aspect of market failure is information asymmetries whereby lenders or investors do not have sufficient information about the entrepreneur's history or intentions to make realistic decisions.
-Small businesspersons often do not maintain appropriate accounting practices or produce financial statements; start-ups do not have any track record. - 18.
-The market failure in finance is critical for employment: the rationing out by banks most severely affects those enterprises that have the greatest job-creating capacity.
+- 17. The third aspect of market failure concerns lenders or investors not having sufficient information about the entrepreneur's history or intentions to make realistic decisions.
+Small business owners often do not maintain appropriate accounting practices or produce financial statements; start-ups do not have any track record. - 18.
+The market failure in finance is critical for employment: the rationing out by banks affects most severely those enterprises that have the greatest job-creating capacity.
 In 1992-96, in the United States, 5.8 million jobs were created in enterprises with one to four employees compared with 2.3 million in enterprises of between 100 and 499, whilst those with more than 500 employees actually lost 600,000 jobs (US Small Business Administration statistics).
-Small and micro-enterprises are also more cost-effective job creators a \$500 loan in a developing country, or a \$5,000 loan in an industrialized country, will go a lot further toward creating jobs in a small enterprise than in an international conglomerate. - 19.
-Competition can partly help to reduce the gap between the supply and demand.
-In developed countries, the demand for microcredit is limited in part because competition has forced some financial institutions to go downmarket.
-Through the use of new technologies and credit-scoring methods, the unbanked segments of the SME market have been narrowed to those without track records recent immigrants, the unemployed and single mothers or those with bad credit histories.
-Competitive financial markets are less common in developing countries, but where there are a number of microfinance institutions, such as in Bolivia, one finds a broad array of financial products, sensitivity to customer service and lower interest rates.
+Small and micro-enterprises are also more cost-effective job creators a US\$500 loan in a developing country, or a US\$5,000 loan in an industrialized country, will go a lot further toward creating jobs. - 19.
+In theory, such market failure should be dealt with by supply and demand adjustments and competition.
+Competition, however, tends to force financial institutions to go upmarket to more profitable transactions with clients having a larger debt-absorption capacity.
+New technologies like credit-scoring methods, however, have to some extent made bankable population groups that used to be unbankable, like immigrants, the unemployed and single mothers.
+In developing countries, financial markets tend to be more distorted, limiting the benefits of competition.
+This calls for more market-enhancing initiatives, such as the creation of MFIs, liberalization of market entry, flexible supervisory regimes and the promotion of a microfinance infrastructure.